aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 ```

 ## **Setting the Rotation Angle for Chart Axis Title**
-Aspose.Slides for Java allows you to set the rotation angle for a chart axis title.
+title: Aspose.Slides for Android via Java allows you to set the rotation angle for a chart axis title.
 This Java code demonstrates the operation:

 ```java
 Presentation pres = new Presentation();